Romanitho/Winget-AutoUpdate/README.md

 **-NoClean**
 Keep critical files when installing/uninstalling.
 This setting will keep "excluded_apps.txt", "included_apps.txt", "mods" and "logs" as they were.

+**-DesktopShortcut**
+Create a shortcut for user interaction on the Desktop to run task `Winget-AutoUpdate`

+**-StartMenuShortcut**
+Create shortcuts for user interaction in the Start Menu to run task `Winget-AutoUpdate`, open Logs and Web Help

 **-NotificationLevel**
 Specify the Notification level: Full (Default, displays all notification), SuccessOnly (Only displays notification for success) or None (Does not show any popup).